Check-Out Our TV Commercial....

-at Turkey Trot will be smokin' most weekends from June - September while
+at Turkey Trot will be busy most weekends from June - September while

 Trot, the Food is Part of the Entertainment!

-We are mastering the art of Slow-Cooking choice cuts of meat in our
+We have mastered the art of slow-cooking choice cuts of meat in our

 smoker.....
-We look forward to sharing our Pulled Pork, Beef Brisket,
+We look forward to sharing our Smoked Pork, Brisket,

 If you would like to experience a real "Mom and Pop" operation in action where just about